hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `trigger_topic` - (Optional) Name of Pub/Sub topic.
 Every message published in this topic will trigger function execution with message contents passed as input data.
 Cannot be used with `trigger_http` and `trigger_bucket`.

 * `labels` - (Optional) A set of key/value label pairs to assign to the function.

+* `environment_variables` - (Optional) A set of key/value environment variable pairs to assign to the function.

 * `retry_on_failure` - (Optional) Whether the function should be retried on failure.
 This only applies to bucket and topic triggers, not HTTPS triggers.